 In Dion’s case, the concern goes beyond copyright issues to include her image and reputation.
 The Trump campaign’s use of a video showing Dion performing “My Heart Will Go On” could have wrongly implied that she supported the candidate, an idea that her team promptly refuted.
 Her management underlined that the use was unauthorized and Dion did not support or endorse it in any form.

-The timing of the incident is noteworthy, as Dion had recently returned to the stage after a long health-related absence.
+The timing of the incident is noteworthy, as Dion has recently returned to the stage after a long health-related absence.
 She had surprised fans with a performance at the opening ceremony of the Paris Olympics just two weeks prior, her first since 2020.
 The singer, who disclosed in 2022 that she had been diagnosed with stiff-person syndrome, has mostly kept a low profile in recent years, making her comeback even more significant.

 For Donald Trump, the unauthorized use of Dion’s music will likely not deter him from continuing to play popular songs at his rallies.
 His campaign is well-known for its varied playlist, featuring everything from patriotic songs to musical theater tunes.
 Nevertheless, the ongoing conflicts with artists over the use of their music raises questions about the campaign’s strategy and the potential legal and reputational risks involved.

-As the 2024 presidential race intensifies, it remains to be seen whether Trump’s team will respect the objections of artists like Dion or continue to push the envelope in using music at political events.
+It remains to be seen whether Trump’s team will respect the objections of artists like Dion or continue to push the envelope in using music at political events.
 However, one thing is certain: Celine Dion’s heart will not go on with Trump’s campaign.